BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_1_Verifying_Your_Bitcoin_Setup.md

 ```
 regtest=1
 ```
-However, if you want to run several different sorts of nodes simultaneously, you should leave the testnet (or regtest) flag out of your configuration file.
-You can then choose whether you're using the mainnet, the testnet, or your regtest every time you run bitcoind or bitcoin-cli.
+However, if you want to run several different sorts of nodes simultaneously, you should leave the signet (or testnet or regtest) flag out of your configuration file.
+You can then choose whether you're using the mainnet, the signet, the testnet, or your regtest every time you run bitcoind or bitcoin-cli.

-Here's a set of aliases that would make that easier by creating a specific alias for starting and stopping the bitcoind, for going to the bitcoin directory, and for running bitcoin-cli, for each of the mainnet (which has no extra flags), the testnet (which is -testnet), or your regtest (which is -regtest).
+Here's a set of aliases that would make that easier by creating a specific alias for starting and stopping the bitcoind, for going to the bitcoin directory, and for running bitcoin-cli, for each of the mainnet (which has no extra flags), the signet (which is -signet), the testnet (which is -testnet), or your regtest (which is -regtest).
 ```
 cat >> ~/.bash_profile <<EOF
 alias bcstart="bitcoind -daemon"
+alias bsstart="bitcoind -signet -daemon"
 alias btstart="bitcoind -testnet -daemon"
 alias brstart="bitcoind -regtest -daemon"

 alias bcstop="bitcoin-cli stop"
+alias bsstop="bitcoin-cli -signet stop"
 alias btstop="bitcoin-cli -testnet stop"
 alias brstop="bitcoin-cli -regtest stop"

 alias bcdir="cd ~/.bitcoin/" #linux default bitcoin path
+alias bsdir="cd ~/.bitcoin/signet" #linux default bitcoin signet path
 alias btdir="cd ~/.bitcoin/testnet" #linux default bitcoin testnet path
 alias brdir="cd ~/.bitcoin/regtest" #linux default bitcoin regtest path

 alias bc="bitcoin-cli"
+alias bs="bitcoin-cli -signet"
 alias bt="bitcoin-cli -testnet"
 alias br="bitcoin-cli -regtest"
 EOF